OOyaluade/cloud-infra-bootstrapping/README.md

 ---
 ###  [Resource Provisioning Guide](https://github.com/OOyaluade/cloud-infra-bootstrapping/blob/main/docs/Resource%20Provisioning%20Guide.md)
 A complete guide for provisioning this infrastructure with Terraform, including backend initialization, resource deployment, and backend state migration [available here](https://github.com/OOyaluade/cloud-infra-bootstrapping/blob/main/docs/Resource%20Provisioning%20Guide.md).
+If you feel confident, skip the above and continue with the details below.
 > [!IMPORTANT]
 > Terraform requires that the **S3 bucket** (for storing the state file) and the **DynamoDB table** (for state locking) already exist before initializing the backend.
 > This creates a _“chicken-and-egg” problem_ because you can’t create them using Terraform if Terraform itself hasn’t been initialized yet.